all-contributors/all-contributors/docs/bot/configuration.md

 You can configure the all-contributors bot behaviour by updating the `.all-contributorsrc` JSON file.
-The data used to generate the contributors list will be stored in there, and you can configure how you want `@all-contributors` to generate the list.
+The data used to generate the contributors list will be stored in there, and you can configure how you want `@allcontributors` to generate the list.

 > You are viewing the 🤖Bot Configuration, which is similar to the [CLI Configuration](../cli/configuration)